Plethodon

 Plethodon is a genus of salamanders in the family Plethodontidae.
-They are also known as woodland salamanders or, more rarely, slimy salamanders.
-All members of the genus are endemic to North America (Canada and USA).
+They are commonly known as woodland salamanders.
+All members of the genus are endemic to North America (Canada and the United States).
 They have no aquatic larval stage.
-In some species, such as Plethodon cinereus, the red-backed salamander, eggs are laid underneath a stone or log.
+In some species, such as the red-backed salamander (Plethodon cinereus).
 Young hatch in the adult form.
 Members of Plethodon primarily eat small invertebrates.
 The earliest known fossils of this genus are from the Hemphillian of Tennessee in the United States.

-Species
+Taxonomy

+Plethodon is part of the family Plethodontidae (lungless salamanders) and the subfamily Plethodontinae.
+The genus Plethodon can be divided into two subgenera: the nominal subgenus Plethodon, which includes up to 49 eastern species (the bulk of diversity in the genus), and the subgenus Hightonia, which includes 9 species native to the western part of North America.

+The eastern Plethodon subgenus can be further categorized into at least three major species groups which genetic analyses confirm to be clades: